keithtyser/sf-dining-rag/documentation/implementation-plan.md

 - [x] Environment setup completed (Python installed, virtual environment created, dependencies installed)
 - [x] Project structure created with all required directories and files
-- [ ] CSV data is successfully loaded using the ingestion pipeline
+- [x] CSV data is successfully loaded using the ingestion pipeline
-- [ ] (Optional) External data fetching functions are implemented and tested
+- [x] External data fetching functions are implemented and tested
 - [ ] Text chunking function is implemented and returns correct chunks
 - [ ] Embedding generation function works correctly using OpenAI's API
 - [ ] Pinecone index (or your chosen vector DB) is initialized and tested